ι< CONTENTS < PREV HOME NEXT > INDEX >ι

 • Richard Weholt : The Mushroom Crowd (essay)

-In Solitary (4633) by Garry Kilworth
+GARRY KILWORTH In Solitary, 1979 In Solitary (4633) by Garry Kilworth

 First published 1977.

 There can be few better examples of that frowned-upon plot device, the deus ex machina, than the one at the end of In Solitary, though it is not the only surprise to be found in Kilworth's first novella.
 For it is hard to see how pint-sized aliens who are not very bright have developed interstellar travel, or how these gullible, bird-like creatures have ruled the Earth for over 400 years.
 And what has happened to the human race?
 The few that remain are a docile, dispirited bunch who have regressed to a naked and almost bestial state.
 Then at the age of twenty the last human is banished from 'Brytan' and sent into exile on the mud flats of what was once the English Channel.
 It is a miserable, solitary existence, for apart from mating every few years all contact between adults is forbidden.
-So he escapes to Polynesia, but things just go from bad to worse and it seems that, like the story, the human race is about to end.
-Then out of the blue, the gods descend in their machines and the reader's suspension of disbelief crumbles quicker than the aliens' defences.
+So he escapes to Polynesia but things go from bad to worse and it seems that, like the story, the human race is about to end.
+Then out of the blue the gods descend in their machines and the reader's suspension of disbelief crumbles quicker than the aliens' defences.

-The Night of Kadar (4868) by Garry Kilworth
+GARRY KILWORTH The Night of Kadar, 1979 The Night of Kadar (4868) by Garry Kilworth

 First published 1978.

-The Inferno (5133) by Fred and Geoffrey Hoyle
+FRED and GEOFFREY HOYLE The Inferno, 1979 The Inferno (5133) by Fred and Geoffrey Hoyle

 First published 1973.

-Roadside Picnic (5135) by Arkady and Boris Strugatsky
+ARKADY and BORIS STRUGATSKY Roadside Picnic, 1979 Roadside Picnic (5135) by Arkady and Boris Strugatsky

 First published 1972 as Piknik na obochine.

-Published in Penguin Books 1979 with a cover illustration by Adrian Chesterman.
+The cover illustration is by Adrian Chesterman.

-Sirius (1999) by Olaf Stapledon
+OLAF STAPLEDON Sirius, 1979 Sirius (1999) by Olaf Stapledon

 1979 reprint with a cover illustration by Adrian Chesterman.